pedal-edu/pedal/docs/_sources/teachers/quickstart.rst.txt

 After just the lines above, the learners' submission will have been:

 * Checked for `Source` code errors that prevent parsing, with relevant syntax error messages generated.
-* Parsed into a traversable AST by `CAIT`, to enable structural checks.
-* Executed in our `Sandbox` (relatively safely), with relevant runtime error messages generated.
+* Executed in our `Sandbox` (relatively safely), with relevant runtime error messages generated and student data stored in a `student` variable.
 * Reviewed by `TIFA`, which detects and provides feedback on common algorithmic errors (e.g., unused variables).
 * A default `Resolver` is provided to be called at the end of your script.